AIxRead

 Pronunciation of 'Pseudotsuga'

-The word 'Pseudotsuga' refers to a genus of evergreen coniferous trees commonly known as Douglas firs.
-It is pronounced as 'soo-doh-SOO-guh' in English (en-US).
+The word 'Pseudotsuga' refers to a genus of coniferous trees commonly known as Douglas firs.
+It is pronounced as /ˌsuː.doʊtˈsuː.ɡə/ in English, with stress on the third syllable.
+The name originates from Greek, where 'pseudo-' means 'false' and 'tsuga' refers to hemlock, indicating its resemblance to hemlock trees.

 Word Origin